Skip to main content

 Specifically, the industry core ensures that applications within the automotive industry can access shared functionalities, including shared semantic models, Asset Administration Shell (AAS) and Digital Twin Registry (DTR) configurations for linking digital twins of components and vehicles, as well as guidelines for setting up required network services (e.g. EDC).
 Other use cases (e.g., product passport) can use the digital twins in business applications with use case specific business logic and extended semantic models.

-The industry-agnostic dataspace foundation includes general dataspace services (e.g., EDC, Identity Wallet, Digital Twin Registry), some of which are defined and developed by other dataspace initiatives (e.g., Gaia-X, IDSA, Eclipse Dataspace Working Group).
+The industry-agnostic dataspace foundation includes general dataspace services (e.g., EDC, Wallet, Digital Twin Registry), some of which are defined and developed by other dataspace initiatives (e.g., Gaia-X, IDSA, Eclipse Dataspace Working Group).

 Benefits of the industry core include the: